leowz/fitleiOSAppGitBook/chap5webservicedownloadpipeline.md

 ### Avatar Download Pipeline Work Flow

 Avatar download pipeline is quite similar compared with garment download pipeline.
-However, there is some differences due to the implementation.
-They call difference method obviously, however the patterns of the workflow are quite the same.
+However, there are some differences due to the implementation.
+They call different methods obviously, otherwise the pattern for each workflow is quite the same.

-Note that there are two scenario that user this work flow which is the process of downloading avatar in creating avatar and the process of downloading avatar when user changes avatar and confirm to download.
-The difference is that for creating process, we need to observe the service and wait before the avatar resources are created before we can download, and for changing avatar, we just download the resource directly.
+Note that there are two scenarios that user use this work flow, that is the process of downloading avatar resource is applied either after user creates an avatar or user changes his avatar.
+The difference is, in creating process we need to observe the server, by polling, and wait before the avatar resources are created before we can download, in the other hand, in changing avatar we just download these resources directly.

 ### ![](/assets/WebService_sharedService_getUserInfoAndDownloadAvatar.png)Garment Download Pipeline Work Flow

-There are two places that garment download pipeline are used, when user in the home view screen to try on some garment and when the app is launched and need to download some default garment for the avatar.
+There are two scenarios that garment download pipeline are used, when in the `homeViewController`   user tries on some garments, or when the app is launched and needs to download some default garments for the avatar.

 ![](/assets/ClothesManager_sharedManager_getSimulationClothesProgress %282%29.png)